akupiec/uj_scripting/bash/tick_tack_toe/readme.md

 # Run options

-It should be safe to assume if there is bash on given OS it all should work... n the other hand It was developed and tested on MacOS therefore I provide 2 options to execute script
+There should not be any exotic dependencies but to be sure I provide docker runner as a backup

 ## Unix with bash